Study of Nonlinear Evolution of Spacetime Fluctuations in Quantum Gravity Inflation for Deriving Primordial Spectrum: Introduction and Summary

 \section{Introduction and Summary}

-Inflation is an unbelievable idea proposed by Guth \cite{guth}, Sato \cite{sato}, and Starobinsky \cite{starobinsky} to solve the horizon and flatness problems, which claims that there was a period of exponential expansion in the universe before the big bang.
-Amazingly, if we believe this idea honestly, then much of the universe we see today was created from a narrower region than the Planck length.
+Inflation is an unbelievable idea proposed by Guth \cite{guth}, Sato \cite{sato}, and Starobinsky \cite{starobinsky} to solve the horizon and flatness problems, which claims that there was a period of exponential expansion in the universe before the big bang.\footnote{ See also the historic works of E. B. Gliner, which is memorialized in \cite{yk}.} Remarkably, if we genuinely embrace this concept, a significant portion of the universe we observe today originated from a region even smaller than the Planck length.

 Going over the Planck-scale wall requires quantization of gravity with not only renormalizability but also background freedom.
 Defying the common perception in this research area, we have proposed asymptotically background-free quantum gravity \cite{hs, hamada02, hamada14re, hm16, book} as a theory with such properties and also a realistic inflationary dynamics.
 Its distinctive feature is that diffeomorphism invariance in the ultraviolet (UV) limit is described as a special conformal invariance \cite{riegert, am, amm92, amm97, hh, hamada12M4, hamada12RS3}.
 Since it is a gauge symmetry, it represents background freedom in which all different conformally-flat spacetimes are gauge equivalent.
 This symmetry is called BRST\footnote{ BRST is an acronym consisting of the initials of Becchi, Rouet, Stora, and Tyutin, who discovered BRST symmetry of gauge theories in 1970s.} conformal invariance, which was first found in two-dimensional quantum gravity \cite{polyakov, kpz, dk, david} and then extended to four dimensions.
-The existence of this symmetry makes it possible to describe the world beyond the Planck scale.
+The existence of this symmetry makes it possible to describe the world far beyond the Planck scale where scalar fluctuations dominate and no tensor ones.

 Perturbation theory is formulated by introducing a dimensionless coupling constant $t$ that represents deviation from the conformal invariance.
 The asymptotic background freedom represents that nonperturbative fluctuations of the conformal mode in the gravitational field become dominant in the UV limit of $t \to 0$.
 In this paper, we investigate how the universe evolves and deviates from such a scale-invariant state.
 The moment when the conformal invariance is completely broken at a novel energy scale of quantum gravity, $\Lam_\QG$, is called the ``spacetime phase transition".
 If we set this scale below the Planck scale, then the theory has an inflationary solution with the expansion time constant of order of the Planck mass \cite{hy, hhy06, hhy10}.